EnergySystemsModellingLab/MUSE_OS/docs/inputs/technodata.rst

    defines the end use of a technology.

 InterestRate
    is the technology interest rate.
+This is used for the interest used in the discount rate.

 Agent_0, ..., Agent_N
    represent the allocation of the initial capacity to the each agent.